InsightSoftwareConsortium/ITKSphinxExamples/src/Segmentation/Classifiers/KMeansClusterOfPixelsInImage/Documentation.rst

-K Means Cluster Of Pixels In Image
+K Means Cluster of Pixels in Image
 ==================================
 .. warning::
    **Fix Problem**